 The Epley Maneuver is used to treat vertigo caused by the disorder paroxysmal positional vertigo (BPPV).

 - Paroxysmal – it come in sudden, brief spells

 - Positional – it gets triggered by certain head positions or movements

 Nosebleeds, while sometimes aggressive and very messy, are usually extremely easy to handle.
 They are very common, especially in children between 2 and 10 year old and adults between 50 and 80 years old.

 A nosebleed seems fairly straightforward: blood is exiting the body from your nose.

 Cerumen, commonly known as ear wax, ranges between 20 to 50 percent fat and coats the ear canal.
 It’s purpose is to help moisturize, clean, and fight off infection in the ear canal.
-Produced by the wax glands around the outer part of the ear canal, it is typically sticky and shiny nature.
+Produced by the wax glands around the outer part of the ear canal,

 If you have started to read my posts, you may notice that I’m becoming a fan of Jane Brody and her pieces in the New York Times.